Can you charge the Powerwall using the Grid?

 - Warranty: 10 Years

-The Powerwall+ can produce a higher output in the full sun when it is connected to solar panels or a solar roof.
-Because it features an inverter for solar that is a solar inverter, the Powerwall+ is larger and heavier than the standard unit.
+The Powerwall+ can produce a more powerful output in full sunlight in conjunction with solar panels or the solar roof.
+Because it features a solar inverter, the Powerwall+ is larger and heavier than the typical model.

-- Continuous power and full sunlight: 7.6 kW
+- Continuous power with full sunlight: 7.6 kW

 - Dimensions: 62.8 in.
 Dimensions: 62.8 in.
 29.7in. x 6.3in